MARINE ANALYTICS

 Prioritizing reefs in the Caribbean

 We all dream with a Caribbean reef island.
 Turquoise water.
 Warm sand, beautiful sealife.
 But human activities and climate change are threatening reefs and the livelihoods of people that depend on them.
-With this project I am using climate change predictions, remote sensing and modeled data to identify Caribbean reefs that are more likely to withstand imminent climate impacts.
+With this project we used climate change predictions, remote sensing and modeled data to identify Caribbean reefs that are more likely to withstand imminent climate impacts.
 These reefs will be priority for management actions directed to protect, restore and sustainably use these sites.

 You can read about this work in Global Change Biology